跳转至主目录

 Meet nutrition targets for all sheep classes as measured by condition score

-Ensure stock maintain recommended CS targets (see Tool 11.2).
+Ensure stock maintain recommended CS targets (see tool 11.2).
 These guidelines meet production targets.
-See Chapter 8.2 from MMFS Module 8 Turn Pasture into Product for more information.
+See chapter 8.2 from MMFS Module 8 Turn Pasture into Product for more information.

 Freedom from important diseases